 1 Absorption kinetics of Climbazole

-As shown in Figure 1, the concentration of Climbazole in the fish reached the maximum at the 72nd hour of the absorption period (ie, the 3rd day); the concentration of Climbazole in the fish remained at the end of the exposure at the 72nd to 168th hours of the absorption period (ie, the 7th day).
+As shown in Figure 1, the concentration of Climbazole in the fish reaches the maximum at the 72th hour of the absorption period (i.e. the 3rd day); the concentration of Climbazole in the fish body remains the same at the end of the 72h~168h exposure period of the absorption period (i.e. the 7th day).
 Stablize.
-The stable concentrations of Climbazole in gill and liver, bile and plasma were 2.91 and 33.7 ng/g, 4.84 and 2.58 ng/mL, respectively.
-According to the curve nonlinear fitting results, the absorption kinetics of Climbazole in fish gills, liver, bile and plasma are in line with pseudo-first-order kinetic equations, and the correlation coefficients r2 of the equation fitting results are 0.75, 0.83, 0.90 and 0.96.
-Comparison shows that: Climbazole has the highest ku in the liver, which is an order of magnitude higher than that in the gills, and 2 times and 5 times higher than that of bile and plasma, respectively, indicating that compared with other parts, the liver of tilapia is easier to absorb Gumbosu.
-Previous studies have pointed out that the concentration and absorption rate of hydroxydiazepine, methocarbamol, and tetrabromobisphenol A in the fish liver are also higher than those in the brain, bile, gills, muscles, etc., which may be due to the liver as a detoxification organ. , it is easier to absorb exogenous pollutants.
+The stable concentrations of campanolain in gills and liver, bile and plasma were 2.91 and 33.7ng/g, 4.84 and 2.58ng/mL, respectively.
+According to the curve nonlinear fitting results, the absorption kinetics of Campanola in fish gills, liver, bile and plasma all conform to the pseudo-first-order kinetic equation, and the correlation coefficients r2 of the equation fitting results are 0.75, 0.83, 0.90 and 0.96.
+Comparison shows that: Climbazole has the highest ku in the liver, an order of magnitude higher than the ku in the gills, 2 times and 5 times higher than the bile and plasma, respectively, indicating that compared with other parts, the liver of tilapia is more likely to absorb clambazole.
+Previous studies have pointed out that the concentration and absorption rate of hydroxyazepam, methocarbamol, and tetrabromobisphenol A in the fish liver are also higher than those in the brain, bile, gills, and muscles in the water body, which may be due to the liver as a detoxification organ. , more easily absorb exogenous pollutants.

 2 Clearance kinetics of Climbazole

-As shown in Figure 1, the concentration of Climbazole in the fish reached the lowest value on the 72nd (ie, the 3rd day) of the clearance period; the concentration of Climbazole in the fish was maintained at the end of the experiment (ie, the 7th day) from the 72nd to the 168th hour of the clearance period (ie, the 7th day).
-Stable.
-The stable concentrations of Climbazole in gill, liver, bile and plasma were 0.10ng/g (<MQLs), 1.28ng/g, 0.26ng/mL (<MQLs) and 0.05ng/mL (<MQLs), respectively, indicating After the 3-day clearance period, the residual amount of Climbazole in tilapia was relatively low.
-According to the nonlinear curve fitting results, the clearance kinetics of Climbazole in fish gills, liver, bile and plasma were all in line with pseudo-first-order kinetics equation, the correlation coefficients r2 of the equation fitting results are 0.97, 0.98, 0.77 and 0.98, respectively.
-The kinetic equations of Climbazole in tilapia are shown in Table 3.
-The kinetic constants ke of Climbazole in tilapia gills, liver, bile and plasma can be obtained from the equation parameters, which are 0.033, 0.029, 0.082 and 0.060, respectively. h-1; according to the ke value, the half-lives of Climbazole in tilapia gills, liver, bile and plasma can be calculated as t1/2 of 21.1, 23.9, 8.51 and 11.6h, respectively.
-By comparison, it can be known that: Climbazole in tilapia bile t1/2 was the smallest, with t1/2 in gill and liver being 2-fold and 3-fold higher than that in bile, respectively.
-Compared with other parts, the metabolic rate of Climbazole in bile was faster, indicating that the enterohepatic circulation of bile was an important metabolic pathway for the excretion of Climbazole from fish.
+As shown in Figure 1, at the 72th hour of the washout period (i.e. the 3rd day), the concentration of Campanuin in the fish reached the lowest value; at the end of the experiment at 72h~168h of the washout period (i.e. the 7th day), the concentration of Campanile in the fish body remained Stable.
+The stable concentrations of Campanola in gills, liver, bile, and plasma are 0.10ng/g (<MQLs), 1.28ng/g, 0.26ng/mL (<MQLs) and 0.05ng/mL (<MQLs), respectively.
+After the 3-day clearance period, the residual amount of Climbazole in tilapia was relatively low.
+According to the nonlinear fitting results of the curve, the clearance kinetics of Climbazole in the gills, liver, bile and plasma of the fish all conformed to the pseudo-first-order kinetics equation, and the correlation coefficients r2 of the equation fitting results are 0.97, 0.98, 0.77 and 0.98, respectively.
+The kinetic equations of the clearance of Campanola in tilapia are shown in Table 3.
+Through the equation parameters, the kinetic constants ke of the clearance of Campanola in the gills, liver, bile and plasma of Tilapia are 0.033, 0.029, 0.082 and 0.060 respectively. h-1; according to the ke value, the half-life t1/2 of Campanola in tilapia gills, liver, bile and plasma can be calculated to be 21.1, 23.9, 8.51 and 11.6h respectively. t1/2 is the smallest, and t1/2 in gills and liver is 2-fold and 3-fold higher than that in bile, respectively.
+Compared with other parts, the metabolism rate of campanolain in bile is faster, indicating that enterohepatic circulation in bile is an important metabolic pathway for fish to excrete Climbazole.